Kōji (food): Characteristics

 Various types of kōji are used, including yellow, black, and white.
-The kōji is stored for two to three days at 30 °C under high humidity to allow A. oryzae to grow.
+The kōji is stored for two to three days at 30°C under high humidity to allow A. oryzae to grow.
 In this process, the starch from cereals such as wheat, buckwheat or barley as well as from sweet potato is split into glucose, creating a sweet taste.
-Due to the amino acids glutamic acid and to a lesser extent also aspartic acid split off from the proteins during fermentation, resulting in a strong umami taste.
+The amino acids glutamic acid and to a lesser extent also aspartic acid split off from the proteins during fermentation, resulting in a strong umami taste.
 Depending on the Aspergillus used, culture substrate and culture conditions (temperature, pH value, salt content, humidity), different products are created in terms of composition, flavour and odour.
 Kōji can be freeze-dried and crushed to produce spores.
 Dried kōji-spores can be stored and transported light-protected at room temperature.